damodara2006/Retial_ETL/Readme.md

 - Sales happening across various Indian cities
 - Revenue patterns that show which products are most profitable
 - Price ranges that help understand the market

-##  Ideas for the Future

-If I had more time, I'd love to:
-- Add more data validation to catch errors
-- Create a dashboard that updates automatically
-- Use machine learning to predict sales trends
-- Make it work with live data streams
-- Add more interactive charts

-##  Want to Help?

-This is a college project, but if you want to contribute:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ##  About This Project